 Once an AP kicks a client (by sending a de-authentication packet), it is up to the client to find a better AP to connect to.
 It may connect back to the same AP, especially if it is the only one within range.
 Since the signal strength still does not meet the Minimum RSSI, it will again be booted.
 Improper tuning can thus result in network instability.
 For this reason, it is important to realize that there is no one size fits all and you should carefully test your configuration to avoid introducing connectivity problems.

 How to determine and configure Minimum RSSI

-There are many factors that can affect the STA RSSI at the AP side, distance, building materials, objects, interference, etc. We’d like to be able to give a ballpark figure, or ranges, saying use this for this, etc, but it really isn’t that simple.
-It’s safe to say -80dBm would be a starting point for standard home or office configurations, but there isn’t a simple setting that will work for any environment due to all of the differences.
+There are many factors that can affect the a client's RSSI at the AP side including distance, building materials, objects, interference, etc. As much as we would love to give a recommendation, it really isn’t this simple.
+It’s safe to say -80dBm would be a starting point for standard home or office configurations, but there are too many environmental variables so you should have caution at all times.

-As mentioned before, it is best to perform a survey.
-This can be done with an STA or maybe a couple of types of STA.
-Each device will have different antenna configurations, etc, so will perform differently in the same area as another device.
+The best method to determine appropriate Minimum RSSI values is to perform a site survey.
+This can be done by testing the signal strength of various wireless clients at different distances.
+Each device will have different antenna configurations and will thus perform differently in the same geographic location.
 You want to connect to an SSID, make it specific to that AP (an override on that SSID), and then roam to what you would consider the outer edge of the desired coverage area.
-Mark the STA RSSI, and then take a couple more points.
+Mark the client's RSSI, and then take a couple more points.
 The more data you gather, the better idea you’ll get for the minimum RSSI value to use.